phatblat/reflog/www/_posts/2015-12-31-mac-mini-server.markdown

 ## Traveling without a Mac

-My family and I traveled for Christmas this year I managed to leave the MacBook behind, bringing only iPads and iPhones on the trip.
+My family and I traveled for Christmas this year and I managed to leave the MacBook behind, bringing only iPads and iPhones on the trip.

 ![](/images/ipad-sizes.jpg "iPhone 5s (left), iPad mini 2 (center), iPad Pro with Smart Keyboard (right)")